 Brethren, my heart’s desire and prayer to God for Israel is, that they might be saved.
 For I bear them record that they have a zeal of God, but not according to knowledge.
 For they being ignorant of God’s righteousness, and going about to establish their own righteousness, have not submitted themselves unto the righteousness of God (Rom.
 10:1-3).

-Speaking of “standing with Israel,” at one point in his life, Saul of Tarsus had “stood with (fleshly) Israel” against the true Israel of Christ, the church of Christ, and was sharply rebuked and blinded by the Lord (Acts 9).
+Speaking of “standing with Israel,” at one point in his life, Saul of Tarsus (a Jew) had “stood with (fleshly) Israel” against the true Israel of Christ, the church of Christ, and was rebuked and blinded by the Lord (Acts 9).
 It was not until Saul obeyed the command to “be baptized, and wash away thy sins” that he became a part of New Testament Israel, being added to the Lord’s church (Acts 22:16; cf. 2:36-41, 47; 9:18, 19).

 1) Dishonor the Son of God, implying that He is not the only way to Heaven.
 They also imply Jesus was a false teacher, because Jesus told unbelieving Jews that He was the only way to the Father, and that they would die in their sins and thus go to Hell for not believing in Him as the Son of God (Matt.
 23:33; John 8:24; 14:6; cf. Luke 21:20-22).

-3) Imply that Peter was a false teacher for saying that Christians comprise God’s “holy nation” and that there is “no difference” between Jews and Gentiles in the mind of God (Acts 15:9; cf. 10:34, 35, 48; 1 Pet.
+3) Imply that Peter was a false teacher for saying that Christians comprise God’s “holy nation” and that there is “no difference” between how Jews and Gentiles are saved (Acts 15:9; cf. 4:12; 10:34, 35, 48; 1 Pet.
 1:17, 22; 2:9, etc.).

-4) Imply that God’s judgment is not fair and that He is a respecter of persons, choosing to save or condemn people eternally, simply based on their family lineage (cf. Acts 10:34, 35; Rom.
+4) Imply that God’s judgment is unfair and that He is a respecter of persons, choosing to save or condemn people eternally, simply based on their family lineage (cf. Acts 10:34, 35; Rom.
 2:5-11, 1 Pet.
 1:17, etc.).

 5) Fail to understand the general message of much of the New Testament (including entire epistles such as Romans, Galatians, and Hebrews)—faithfulness to Christ is what matters, not genealogies or keeping the Old Law.

-Much more could be written about this subject including these basic truths:
+Much more could be written about this subject, including these basic truths:

 1) The nation of Israel was already restored to their land in 536 B.C. by Cyrus the Great, so all those Old Testament promises have been fulfilled (Isa.
 44:28; Ezek.
-37; Ezra 1, etc.).
+37; Ezra 1; cf. Deut.
+4:41-44; 19:7-9; Josh 20:7-8; 21:43-45; 23:14, etc.).
+The focus now should be on saving everlasting souls through Christ, not on land that will be burned at His return!
+(Mt.
+16:26; 2 Cor.
+4:18; 2 Pet.
+3:9-12).

 3) Christ’s Kingdom which was to come in Jerusalem during the Roman kings has already been established, and it is a spiritual kingdom.
 It is His church (Isa.
 2:1-4; Dan.
 2; Matt.
 16:18, 19, 28; Mark 9:1; John 18:36; Acts 1:8; 2:1-47; Col. 1:13; Rev. 1:9).

-Dear reader, you are encouraged to stand with New Testament Israel, which is the Lord’s church.
-This, of necessity, means standing against religious errors related to the physical nation of Israel and Judaism.
+Faithful Christians will stand against religious errors related to the physical nation of Israel and Judaism, because such errors contradict God’s Word and impugn the righteous impartiality of God (Rom.
+2:5-11).
 Today any person of any family may be a part of Christ’s holy nation/kingdom/church/body by: 1) Believing in Jesus as the sinless, resurrected Son of God (John 8:24; 1 Cor.
 15:24); 2) Repenting of sins (Matt.
 4:17; Acts 2:38); 3) Confessing faith in Christ before men (Matt.
 10:32; Acts 8:37); 4) Being baptized in water “into Christ” (Acts 8:36-39; 10:47, 48; Rom.
 6:3-5; Gal.
 3:27; 1 Pet.
 3:20-21); and 5) Living faithfully by the Word of God (1 John 1:7; Rev. 2:10).